Headshot of Attorney Seth Morris

 Written by Attorney Seth Morris

-Depending on the facts, you may be able to get a felony expunged.
+The short answer is that a felony stays on your criminal record for life unless you take legal steps to have it expunged.
 While nothing is guaranteed, here’s what to know about felony charges in California and your record.

-In California, some offenses can be charged as either a misdemeanor or a felony — these are called “wobblers.”
+In California, some crimes can be charged as either a felony or misdemeanor charge — these are called “wobblers.”
 Depending on the details, penalties increase significantly.
 Typical crimes charged as straight felonies include but are not limited to:

 Crimes that have the potential to be charged as a felony include but are not limited to:

 The consequences of a felony conviction could haunt you even after serving a hefty jail sentence.
-Some of the common ways felons’ lives are affected by convictions include:
+With the intensity of these repercussions, it’s even more vital to reach out to an experienced felony defense attorney in Oakland, CA. Some of the common ways felons’ lives are affected by convictions include:

 • Issues with citizenship or immigration